Blog

 An equivalent from some electronics basics will explain the relationship between node output and the resulting bus level as shown in the following picture.

-This example uses three nodes in a CAN network, in this case, represented by three transistors in an open-collector (“Wired And”) configuration.
-The bus level will be at a low level (dominant) if any number of transistors in the network output a dominant level.
-The bus level will only be at a high level (recessive) when all transistors in the network output a recessive level.
+This example uses three nodes in a CAN network, represented by three transistors in an open-collector (“Wired And”) configuration.
+The bus level will be low (dominant) if any number of transistors in the network output a dominant level.
+It will only be high (recessive) when all transistors in the network output a recessive level.

 The following picture demonstrates the transition from an idle CAN bus to an SOF (Start of Frame), meaning the initiation of a new message transfer.
 It shows the output signal of a CAN node in comparison with the actual bus level.